Plan your Trip

 IF YOU’RE STAYING IN RED LODGE:

-The Pollard Hotel: built in 1893 and, at the time, was the first brick structure built in Red Lodge.
-Famous guests, a formal dining room, a casual pub, and a health club featuring racquetball courts, a full gym, locker rooms, and saunas make this quite the experience.
+The Pollard Hotel: Built in 1893 as the first brick structure built in Red Lodge, the historic Pollard Hotel is known for famous guests in history, a formal dining room, a casual pub and a health club featuring racquetball courts, a full gym, locker rooms and saunas.

-Rock Creek Resort: Nine minutes outside of Red Lodge towards the park, and 14 miles from the slopes at Big Sky Resort boasts creek views and an upscale environment.
+Rock Creek Resort: Nine minutes outside of Red Lodge toward the park and 14 miles from the slopes at Big Sky Resort, find a breathtaking location and upscale environment.

 Start discovering now.
 Get your free travel packet.